 Represents, as lead trial counsel, a group of investors and secured creditors in an adversary proceeding brought by a Chapter 7 trustee alleging fraudulent transfer and breach of fiduciary duty in connection with the collapse of a coal conglomerate in Eastern Kentucky.

-Represents, as lead trial counsel, two bond indenture trustees in two civil actions brought by a class of holders alleging breach of fiduciary duty in connection with the Chapter 11 bankruptcy of a regional hospital in Philadelphia.
+Represented, as lead trial counsel, two bond indenture trustees in two civil actions brought by a class of holders alleging breach of fiduciary duty in connection with the Chapter 11 bankruptcy of a regional hospital in Philadelphia.

-Represents, as lead litigation and trial counsel, two RMBS trustees in connection with the insolvency and insurance rehabilitation proceedings of Ambac Assurance Corporation.
+Represented, as lead litigation and trial counsel, two RMBS trustees in connection with the insolvency and insurance rehabilitation proceedings of Ambac Assurance Corporation.